earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

 Our server will allow users to set and get data from a key/value store.

-{% include imgf src="server.png" alt="handddrawn cartoon for a person talking to a computer server" caption="Interacting with the server" %}
+{% include imgf src="server.png" alt="hand drawn cartoon for a person talking to a computer server" caption="Interacting with the server" %}

 First let's design our API in a proto file: